 Course Requirements

-Course Requirements

 There are several activities within each lesson to assist you in building knowledge of Sociological Theories.
 Eight lessons are organized on a bi-weekly basis.
 Most students can expect to spend 8-10 hours per week on the course.

-INDIVIDUAL ASSIGNMENT: Syllabus Quiz
+Individual Assignment: Syllabus Quiz

-REQUIRED BY September 4, 2022 FOR EVERYONE!
-STUDENTS WHO FAIL TO PASS THE SYLLABUS QUIZ WITH 100% ACCURACY BY September 4th WILL BE ADMINISTRATIVELY DROPPED FROM THE COURSE.
+Required by (DATE) for everyone!
+Students who fail to pass the Syllabus Quiz with 100% accuracy by (DATE) will be administratively dropped from the course.

 You will take a quiz based on the course requirements and the use of course technology.
 The purpose is to ensure that you clearly understand the course requirements and how to use the course online tools.
-You will gain access to the remaining course materials once you have passed the quiz with 100% accuracy.

-Grading: This assignment is worth 5% of your total grade.

-INDIVIDUAL ASSIGNMENT: Bi-Weekly ZOOM Sessions
+Individual Assignment: Bi-Weekly ZOOM Sessions

 For each Lesson, I will conduct a 1 one-hour online discussion/activity related to one of the current theories.
 The objective of these meetings is to provide opportunities for us to more fully unpack the concepts, issues, and research covered in the course, as well as to maintain a “Course Housekeeping” dialogue throughout the semester.
 The meetings also provide you with the opportunity to demonstrate the knowledge you’ve gained and to ask questions related to the course material.
 Online discussions provide time during each lesson for you and me to have direct, live interaction.
-Each discussion is recorded and the recordings are posted on the course website immediately after each meeting.
+Each discussion is recorded and the recordings are posted on the course website within about 24 hours after each meeting.

 You have 2 options in this assignment: